In This Section

 2009 – Glacier Bay becomes an integral part of the PowerCat Group and production is moved to Tarboro, North Carolina.
 The PowerCat Group is the largest cat boat builder in the world with over 80,000 customers in almost every ocean and lake on Earth.
 The PowerCat Group operates out of a 140,000 square foot state of the art manufacturing facility on 14 acres in Tarboro.

-2010 – The new 2740 is introduced at the Annapolis Boat in October, 2010.
-The 2740 is the first of the redesigned Glacier Bay models and becomes the largest units volume model during the first year of production.
+2010 – The new 2740 is introduced at the Annapolis Boat Show in October, 2010.
+The 2740 is the first of the redesigned Glacier Bay models and becomes the largest unit volume model during the first year of production.

 2011 – The new 2770 is introduced at the Norwalk Boat Show in September, 2011.
-The new 2770 and 2780 utilize the incredible 26 hull with a built in the bow pulpit and updated the styling.
+The new 2770 and 2780 utilize the incredible 26′ hull with a built-in bow pulpit and updated styling.
 The deck design features protection for six under hardtop and canvas and a cabin with both a separate head area and queen berth.

 2014 – Glacier Bay streamlines the product offering to three of the most popular models.
 The Glacier Bay 22-foot models are discontinued, replaced by three new Carolina Cat models (www.carolinacatboats.com).
 Glacier Bay is working on new bigger models to debut in the future.